ipaddress 1.2.0

 394 *

-407 * @return An ip_address object initialized with the provided IPv6 address.
+398 * @return An ip_address object initialized with the provided bytes and version.

 409 */

-410 IPADDRESS_NODISCARD static IPADDRESS_CONSTEXPR IPADDRESS_FORCE_INLINE ip_address from_uint(const uint_type_ipv6& ip) IPADDRESS_NOEXCEPT {
+410 IPADDRESS_NODISCARD static IPADDRESS_CONSTEXPR IPADDRESS_FORCE_INLINE ip_address from_bytes(const uint8_t* bytes, size_t byte_count, ip_version version) IPADDRESS_NOEXCEPT {

 412 }